kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. _LS-multiple-X-MLR:

-Topics not covered in this course
+Topics not covered in this book
 ==========================================

 .. note:: Enrichment

-	These topics are not covered in our course, but might be of interest to you later on.
+	These topics are not covered in depth in this book, but might be of interest to you.
 I provide a small introduction to each topic, showing what their purpose is, together with some examples.

 Robust least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~